 Building resiliency in our community to achieve lasting impact

-Funding from the Sisters Impact Fund has supported innovation by bringing together interested parties committed to preventing and mitigating ACEs and/or fostering connection and belonging in older adults through building resiliency in in our community to achieve lasting impact.
+Funding from the Sisters Impact Fund has supported innovation by bringing together interested parties committed to preventing and mitigating ACEs and/or fostering connection and belonging in older adults by building resiliency in our community to achieve lasting impact.

 Addressing gaps in Community Infrastructure

-The funded initiatives address gaps in community infrastructure that make it difficult to access and navigate existing programs, services, and supports.
+Funded initiatives address gaps in community infrastructure that make it difficult to access and navigate existing programs, services, and supports.
 Applications were expected to demonstrate a commitment to a consultative, collaborative, and inclusive process from program planning through to implementation and evaluation.
-They aim to achieve collective transformation by engaging diverse individuals and sectors for maximum community impact and are developed in the spirit of reconciliation
+They aim to achieve collective transformation by engaging diverse individuals and sectors for maximum community impact and are developed in the spirit of reconciliation.

 Through a collaborative approach, initiatives address the need for improved interactions with and between agencies and sectors.
 Preference was given to proposals that: